Kevin A. Ross: Initial media employment

-Election to the California Bench and Subsequent Removal
+Election to the California bench and subsequent removal

-While attending law school, Ross clerked for David W. Williams.
-A fellow black Republican, Judge Williams would administer the oath of office to Ross after he became a judge on the then Inglewood Municipal Court.
-At that time, Ross was the youngest elected judge in the state of California.
+While attending law school, Ross interned for David W. Williams.
+A fellow black Republican, Judge Williams would administer the oath of office to Ross after he challenged an incumbent judge on the then Inglewood Municipal Court.
+At the time, he was the youngest elected in the state.

-Ross was elevated the following year to the Superior Court after a ballot measure approved by California voters.
-During his seven years on the bench, Ross handled over 60,000 matters, ranging from traffic and small claims cases, to juvenile delinquents, sexually violent predators and murderers.
-After being profiled on KCET's Life & Times Tonight, Ross began appearing on the PBS program to discuss legal issues from a judge's perspective.
+Ross was elevated the following year to the Superior Court after a ballot measure approved by California voters allowed for "unification" of municipal and superior court judicial roles.
+During his seven years on the bench, Ross handled over 60,000 matters, ranging from traffic and small claims cases, to criminal matters involving juvenile delinquents, sexually violent predators, and murderers.
+After being profiled on KCET's Life & Times Tonight, Ross began appearing on the local PBS program to discuss legal issues from a judge's perspective.
 He also frequently spoke about the importance of Blacks becoming police officers, prosecutors, defense attorneys and judges to ensure the judicial system treated minorities fairly.

-In 2005 the Commission on Judicial Performance (CJP) removed Judge Ross from office, stating he violated judicial canons pertaining to defendants' constitutional rights, public comments made on KCET, and his involvement in a television court show pilot.
-Ross unsuccessfully appealed the CJP's decision to the California Supreme Court, a ruling that also made him ineligible to practice law in the state.
-Neither the initial Endemol and Tribune Entertainment produced "Mobile Court", nor the follow-up Twentieth Television program "Ross is Boss", was picked up by television stations for syndication.
+In 2005 the Commission on Judicial Performance (CJP) removed Judge Ross from office, stating he violated judicial canons pertaining to defendants' constitutional rights, became embroiled in cases he was supposed to be adjudicating impartially, publicly commented on several matters pending before him during appearances on KCET, and improperly held himself out as a judge while actually acting as a private mediator in a television court show pilot.
+Ross unsuccessfully appealed the CJP's decision to the California Supreme Court.
+The ruling also made him ineligible to practice law in the state.
+Neither the initial Endemol and Tribune Entertainment-produced "Mobile Court", nor the follow-up Twentieth Television program "Ross is Boss", was picked up by television stations for syndication.